 In addition, NAB started NAB Education Foundation, so that it could educate citizens in the United States about the principles of free speech and other topics concerning the industry.
 The foundation conducts research and education activities on issues such as first amendment rights relating to program content, editorial opinions, and commercial speech.
 And let us not forget the aforementioned yearly conventions, which draw over 100,000 professionals and are the leading source of information, networking and technological showcases in the United States!

 You’ll find the main headquarters of NAB (where else?) in Washington D.C., where it continues its ever-vigilant watch over the airwaves and leads the march for fairness within the broadcasting industry.
-As of November 1, 2009, the president and CEO of NAB is Gordon H. Smith, a former United States Senator from Oregon.
+As of December 31st, 2021, Gordon H. Smith, former United States Senator from Oregon, retired as President and CEO of NAB.
+Curtis LeGyt, who has been with NAB since 2011 and was COO of NAB, stepped into the role as president and CEO of NAB as of 2022.

 Find out more about NAB by visiting its website: www.nab.org.